drewhart/geonomics_docs/sphinx_dir/doc.rst

 to heuristically choose a reasonable value to set for a particular simulation scenario).
-But be aware that choosing particularly small window widths (in our experience, windows smaller than ~1/20th of the larger :py:`Land` dimension) will cause dramatic increases in the run-time of the density calculation (which runs twice per timestep).
+But be aware that choosing particularly small window widths (in our experience, windows smaller than ~1/20th of the larger :py:`Landscape` dimension) will cause dramatic increases in the run-time of the density calculation (which runs twice per timestep).
-Defaults to :py:`None`, which internally will be set to 1/10th of the larger :py:`Land` dimension; for many purposes this will work, but for others the user may wish to control this.
+Defaults to :py:`None`, which internally will be set to 1/10th of the larger :py:`Landscape` dimension; for many purposes this will work, but for others the user may wish to control this.